-Employee engagement and the employee experience are currently hot topics for businesses.
+Post-Covid, employee engagement and the employee experience are once again hot topics for businesses.
 Internal communications are a key part of this - and getting it right ranks highly for today's workforce.

 My friend and colleague, Treby Swingler, once told me about a company she almost worked with.

 “They wanted to rebrand,” she said, “and their answer was to spend many thousands of pounds asking different design agencies, one after the other, to come up with a new logo to ‘jig-jog’ them into the 21st century.
 I suggested that I could help them deliver a strong new message to communicate to their staff, to keep them motivated and on board with their plans for change.
 But their response was, ‘We’ll do the writing, thank you – we can spell, and nobody reads the words anyway.
 We just need to make sure that everything looks pretty.’”